 In recent years NESA is trending towards the use of new glossary terms into HSC examination questions, such as 'show how', 'to what extent' and 'why' or 'how'.
 Students should practise questions, which cover a wide range of glossary terms to ensure that they understand exactly what the question is asking them to do in their response.
-Use the past HSC exam questions, which can be found on the NESA website for all the HSC Courses. www.bosho.boardofstudies.nsw.edu.au.
+Use the past HSC examination questions, which can be found on the NESA website for all the HSC Courses.